databricks/LearningSparkV2/chapter4/README.md

-This directory contains all the Scale and Python examples for chapter 4.
+This directory contains all the Scala and Python examples for chapter 4.

 To run Scala code for this chapter use: